mdsketch/ansible-teleport/README.md

 ```
 teleport_install_method: "tar"
 ```
-The method used for installation, currently supported:
+The method used for installation, currently supported by the role:
 - `tar` Download an archive.
 - `apt` Install gravitational keyring and the packages requested via apt.